apify/apify-docs/content/docs/storage/dataset.md

 other_dataset_client = apify_client.dataset('jane-doe/old-dataset')
 ```

-The same applies for the [Apify API](#apify-api) - you can use [the same endpoints](#apify-api) as you would normally.
+The same applies for the [Apify API](#apify-api) - you can use [the same endpoints](#apify-api) as you would normally do.

-[See the Storage overview](https://docs.apify.com/storage/#sharing-storages-between-runs) for details on sharing storages between runs.
+See the [Storage overview](https://docs.apify.com/storage#sharing-storages-between-runs) for details on sharing storages between runs.

 ## [](#limits) Limits

-* Tabulated data storage formats (ones that display the data in columns), such as HTML, CSV, and EXCEL, have a maximum limit of **3000** columns.
+* Tabulated data storage formats (the ones that display the data in columns), such as HTML, CSV, and EXCEL, have a maximum limit of **3000** columns.
 All data that do not fit into this limit will not be retrieved.

 * When using the `pushData()` method, the size of the data is limited by the receiving API.
 Therefore, `pushData()` will only allow objects whose JSON representation is smaller than **9MB**.
 When an array is passed, none of the included objects may be larger than 9MB, however the array itself may be of any size.